fes-hd/fesmac-manual/docs/mac/fescheck/README.md

 ![Outputting ISO](assets/output_iso.gif)

-!> If the PIPE still has errors, the macro writes `DRAFT` on the ISO drawings.
+> [!NOTE] If the PIPE still has errors, the macro writes `DRAFT` on the ISO drawings.

 ## Configuration